 SSD provides wastewater collection services throughout its district, including 12,127 residential connections and 591 commercial connections, as of 2021.
-According to Paul Soo, Senior Engineer, the district has a policy to not deny any new developments of 10 or more residential dwelling units from being built and connected to sanitary sewer services in Kensington.8 For developments of 10 or more residential dwelling units, SSD requires developers to perform a sanitary sewer study to prove SSD's facilities are adequate for the proposed development and if they are not, the developer is responsible for constructing the needed increased capacity.
-SSD does not implement policies that prioritize affordable housing connections to wastewater and has no plans to preemptively make any capacity improvements in Kensington.
-As demonstrated by the policy to service future development in Kensington, the district has demonstrated sufficient capacity to provide collection services for the sites identified in the land inventory in the unincorporated communities.
+According to Paul Soo, Senior Engineer, the district has a policy to not deny any new developments of 10 or more residential dwelling units from being built and connected to sanitary sewer services in Kensington.
+For developments of 10 or more residential dwelling units, SSD requires developers to perform a sanitary sewer study to prove SSD's facilities are adequate for the proposed development and if they are not, the developer is responsible for constructing the needed increased capacity.
+SSD does not implement policies that prioritize affordable housing connections to wastewater and has no plans to preemptively make any capacity improvements in Kensington, the district has demonstrated sufficient capacity to provide collection services for the sites identified in the land inventory in the unincorporated communities.